woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

 This is the oldest and the simplest way of composing different operations, this method dates back to mainframe days.
 Since each intermediate result is independent, we can add or change the operations in the chain easily.
 It's also simple to understand and debug.
 In fact, we don't even have to do it in the same program or script: we can run each step separately, passing the output data of each step into the next step.

 There are some major disadvantages to this approach.
 Whether we store each intermediate result in memory or on disk, we're potentially creating full copies of the data in each step.
 In our example, we have to store three copies of each data.
 The process is also inherently serial, so we have to wait to download all the tiles before we can stitch them.
-Same issue with stitching the tiles, then slicing them into sliding windows.
+Same issue with stitching the tiles then slicing them into sliding windows.
 Maybe we can improve on this.

 # Combining Operations

 Looking at the traditional batch processing chart, it's easy to see that there are simple ways to optimize that workflow.
-Lets examine how we would actually implement it using pseudocode with Python syntax, pseudo-Python if you will.
+Let's examine how we would actually implement it using pseudocode with Python syntax, pseudo-Python if you will.

 ## Download and Stitch Tiles

 The first part is tile stitching: there's no reason to store all the tiles before stitching them.
 Let's write a function that will download the tiles and stitch them together at the same time.
-For simplicity we will assume that our image will always consist of full tiles.
+For simplicity, we will assume that our image will always consist of full tiles.
 Our classifier will only return a single confidence value.

-Here we'll pretend that we have the following functions available:
+Here, we'll pretend that we have the following functions available:
 * **create_blank_image(image_dimensions)** will create a blank image with the given dimensions in memory.
 * **tiles_to_download(image_origin, image_dimensions)** will create a list of tiles that are needed to cover the requested area, which can just be a list of **(x, y)** tuples.
 * **download_tile(tile_index)** will download a tile given a tile index.